MHCommunity/mousehunt-improved/README.md

   - Shows counts for each clue on the progress bar.
   - Improves the clue count view when hovering on the progress bar.
   - Suggests the best door to choose in intersections.
-  - Reminds you to light your lantern if you're in a superiour hallway and it's not lit.
+  - Reminds you to light your lantern if you're in a superior hallway and it's not lit.
   - Slightly larger text for resources in the HUD.
 - Muridae Market
   - Larget font sizes and cleaner colors.